Slideshow Pictures: Cataracts -- A Visual Guide to Causes, Symptoms and Surgery

 Should You Have Cataract Surgery?

-Things you can do to lower your risk of developing cataracts:
+Remember, there are steps you can take to lower your risk of getting cataracts:

 - Don't smoke.